medialab-ku/medialab-ku.github.io/english/index.md

 ## News
 #### 2022.10
-* A paper is accepted for VRST 2022.
+* A paper is accepted for ACM VRST 2022.

 #### 2022.09
 * A paper is accepted for SIGGRAPH ASIA 2022.